Stay safe on the roadways this winter.

 - Before you set out on a drive, make sure that your windows and windshield are completely free of ice and frost.
 Carry an ice scraper and snow brush with you at all times so you can remove ice and snow that accumulates while your car is parked.
 Do not attempt to drive while your vision is obscured, as this will increase your chances of an accident.

 These are some of the suggestions that you should employ to drive safely this winter.
 Want another way to protect yourself on the roadways this season?
 If so, then secure the right auto insurance.
-For assistance with all your car coverage needs, contact the experts at Scavone Insurance Center in White Plains, New York today.
+For assistance with all your car coverage needs, contact the experts at Scavone Insurance Agency Center LLC in White Plains, New York today.